rovaughn/platform-docs/platform/manual/migration-v0_15/terminologies.rst

-Since, Hasura platform v0.15, collection of database schema (called migrations), and multiple clusters configuration (and optionally source code for custom microservices) is kept together in a git repository.
+Since, Hasura platform v0.15, collection of database schema (called migrations), and multiple clusters configuration (and optionally source code for custom microservices) are kept together in a git repository.
 This is termed as **Hasura project**.